sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 ```

 Data on how many files in given tree are owned by anyone.

+We choose to have a table for `ownership_path_stats` - more general than for CODEOWNERS,
+with a specific tree_codeowned_files_count CODEOWNERS column.
+The reason for that
+is that we aim at expanding path stats by including total owned files (via CODEOWNERS
+or assigned ownership), and perhaps files count by assigned ownership only.

 **last_updated_at**: When the last background job updating counts run.